Michael C. MulèPartner

 Michael has substantial appellate experience as well, having argued appeals in the U.S. Court of Appeals for the Second Circuit and in the Appellate Divisions of New York and New Jersey.

 A frequent lecturer, Michael has presented on a variety of topics affecting businesses with the goal of minimizing the risk of litigation.
 He also has spoken on real property and zoning issues.

 Michael’s litigation background is diverse.
 Prior to joining Rivkin Radler, he litigated a broad base of cases, including real estate, commercial contract, fraud, banking, employment, personal injury and maritime matters.
 He has represented real property owners, developers, homeowners, and condominium associations in contract disputes, corporate procedure claims and real property and zoning matters.

 In addition, Michael has represented title insurers and their insureds in title disputes, and he has represented developers before various town zoning and planning boards across Long Island.

 Michael is active in his community.
-He is past president of The Townwide Fund of Huntington, Inc., a not-for-profit corporation that provides funding to numerous charities serving residents of the Town of Huntington.
-He was an honoree at the Townwide Fund’s 50th Anniversary Gala.
-He is past president of the Huntington Lawyers Club.
-Currently, Michael is a trustee of the Suffolk County Vanderbilt Museum and Planetarium.
-He is also a member of the Huntington Chamber of Commerce.
+He has served as president of The Townwide Fund of Huntington, Inc., a not-for-profit corporation that provides funding to numerous charities serving residents of the Town of Huntington; as president of the Huntington Lawyers Club; and as a trustee of the Suffolk County Vanderbilt Museum and Planetarium.
+He was also an honoree at the Townwide Fund’s 50th Anniversary Gala.

 Michael is dedicated to his profession and community, but still finds time for his family.
 Michael’s passions include golf and reading.

 926 RXR Plaza